silhouetteUA/kubeplugin/README.md

 # kubeplugin
-Instruction: how to create your own kubectl plugin, week5 practice1
+Instruction: how to create your own kubectl plugin

 ## How to create your own kubectl plugin?